 - Step Four: Submit the claim paperwork, IRS forms, and death certificate to the insurance company.

-If you’re a Quotacy member who purchased life insurance through Quotacy.com, please contact us for assistance filing your life insurance claim at 1-844-Quotacy (762-8229).
+If your deceased loved one purchased life insurance through Quotacy.com, please contact us for assistance filing your life insurance claim at 1-844-Quotacy (762-8229).
 We are always here to help.